vganesan97/payout-dashboard-mern/README.md

 - Right now, I'm processing each payment in order, while creating account/entities when needed.
 For a larger system, having separate queues for each method api request might be advantageous.
 This way when workers are dequeuing from the queue, a pool can possibly process payments in parallel if the accounts/entities for that payment has already been created.
 However, this approach would require a shared state amongs all workers to keep track of the current chunk, resources consumed, and the number of requests to the method api
 - Another idea would be to offload the XML file to an on-prem/cloud storage to do later processing.
 However, we would still be reading the large file in one request which would be a concern for the memory of the instance.
 - I'm assuming that the producer and consumer will each be workers/processes on their own.
 For the sake of this project, they are running on the express server.
+- I'm currently rate limiting the consumer to make requests to the method API once every 500 ms.  We can use a library like ratelimit or redis rate limiter to more intelligently rate limit based on the 600 rpm limit.
+As an alternative we can implement a rate limiting algorithm ourselves using a fixed/sliding window, token buckets, or leaky buckets.
+This will help against sudden bursts of traffic.
 ## Questions/Concerns
 - I had to use curl on the command line in order to download the XML file in the notion.
 It seems to be too large to open in the browser (tends to crash when clicking on it).
 - The Dunkin Donuts corp zip code in payment, specifically the one from Iowa, returns the following error when creating the entity.
 I had to look up the zip code and manually hard code the state to 'KS'.
     ```
     MethodInvalidRequestError: Invalid zip code for state provided.
 Verify your request and try again.
         at MethodError.generate (/Users/vishaalganesan/payout-dashboard/backend/node_modules/method-node/dist/index.ts.js:65:16)